ual/bayarea-street-network/README.md

 # bayarea-street-network
-Download and process the nine-county Bay Area's street network with OSMnx
+Download the nine-county Bay Area's street network with OSMnx, then process and filter.